 After that, you only have to adjust the properties containing the server URL in menu Configuration → Change basic configuration, because they have been copied from your production database as well.
 Now you are ready to use your test system to try out different configuration settings, to test database backup and restore or to test an upgrade to a new major OpenEMM version - all that before applying any change to your precious production system.

 7.7 Rendering of Thumbnail Images and PDF Documents

-If you want to generate good-looking thumbnails and PDF files in the EMM GUI and do not want to use the deprecated tool wkhtmtox (see below), the EMM server running the GUI service needs the installation of some more packages:
+If you want to generate good-looking thumbnails and PDF files in the OpenEMM GUI, the OpenEMM server needs the installation of some more packages: